-Project Attribution (Entry Name) The project attribution is used by the Institute in all publicity which includes all media materials, printing of Award certificates, Chapter and National winner announcements and the Institute's websites, galleries and digital and printed communications.
-The Institute does not accept responsibility for incorrect spelling of or missing project attributions submitted by entrants.
-The project attribution must be agreed and consented to by all authors, including joint authors, and original authors of existing works, before the entry is submitted.
+The project attribution is used by the Institute in all publicity which includes all media materials, printing of Award certificates, Chapter and National winner announcements and the Institute's websites, galleries and digital and printed communications.
+Project Attribution The Institute does not accept responsibility for incorrect spelling of or missing project (Entry Name) attributions submitted by entrants.
+The project attribution must be agreed and consented to by (Lind y Name) all authors, including joint authors, and original authors of existing works, before the entry is submitted.
 Only individuals, not your practice, can give the necessary consent in relation to their authorship of a work.
-Refer 4.2 Moral Rights .
+Refer 5.2 Moral Rights.
 Please note some publications have their own Style Guide and project attributions may be amended accordingly.
-Project Details Address, cost, size, building contract, BCA class, client details Project Team Practice, construction and consultant teams, listed in order of involvement in the project Project Descriptions Project description responding to Core Evaluation Criteria , media summary and subcategory descriptions.
-In preparing pitches to external media outlets and the production of Awards collateral, the Institute's media team will refer to the media summary provided in your entry which may be edited or modified as required by the Institute to ensure clarity and consistency.
+Project Details Address, cost, size, building contract, BCA class, client details Project Team Practice, construction and consultant teams, listed in order of involvement in the project.
+Please include any artist's attribution for public art.
+Project description responding to Core Evaluation Criteria, media summary and subcategory descriptions.
+In preparing pitches to external media outlets and the production of Awards collateral, the Institute's media team will refer to the media summary provided in your entry which may be Project Descriptions edited or modified as required by the Institute to ensure clarity and consistency.
 These descriptions are integral to promoting projects and are therefore a good platform to outline key features of the project rather than company details.
-Refer 4.0 Conditions of Entry, 4.1 Copyright and 4.2 Moral Rights.
-Word limit: Project description (500 words) COLORBOND® Award for Steel Architecture Statement (150 words) Sustainability Statement (150 words) Media Summary (150 words)

-Client perspective Please have your client, in their own words, provide a 100-word (or less) response to the following question: How does the design benefit the way you live/work/play/operate/educate/other?
-(100 words) Digital Material Refer below (3.1, 3.2 & 3.3) Additional Material Refer below (3.4 & 3.5)
+Refer 5.0 Conditions of Entry , 5.1 Copyright and 5.2 Moral Rights.
+Word limit: Project description (500 words) Media Summary (150 words) Please have your client, in their own words, provide a 100-word (or less) response to the Client perspective following question: How does the design benefit the way you live/work/play/operate/educate/other?
+(100 words) Digital Material Refer below (4.1, 4.2 & 4.3) Additional Material Refer below (4.4 & 4.5)

-3.1 Digital Material: Images
+4.1 Digital Material: Images

 Entrants are required to upload 10 high-resolution photographs of the project that can be used by the Institute for promotional purposes.
 Please note that these images are used for judging purposes and may also be sent to the media.
-All entrant images will also be displayed in the Institute's online gallery after the National Awards are announced.
+All entrant images will be displayed in the Institute's online gallery.
 Images may be used by the Institute on its websites and in digital and print communications in ways that promote architecture and the Australian architectural profession.

-Entrants are required to select a 'hero' shot of the project which is the image that the Institute will favour over others in any promotional media.
+Entrants are required to select a landscape 'hero' shot of the project which is the image that the Institute will favour over others in any promotional media.
+Please note that external media will not necessarily favour the hero image.
 Please upload this photo as your first image (labelling it with number 'OO' at start of file name).
 If this image is deemed inappropriate the Institute will select an alternative image.
 At least one image should be in a landscape, 16:9 ratio format.

-Before uploading, please label all images as such; Imagenumber\EntryID\Project\Practice\Photographer.jpg For example: O1\53-heritage\JonesResidence\ABCArch\XYZ Photographers.jpg
+Before uploading, please label all images as such; Imagenumber_EntryID_Project_Practice_Photographer.jpg

+For example: 01_53-heritage_JonesResidence_ABCArch_XYZ Photographers.jpg

 - Entry ID This is assigned to your entry at the start of the submission process and contains a number and the category tag.
-It is listed to the left of your entry name under 'My entries' (in Award Force). - If your Project or Practice names are particularly long, please abbreviate them to the most important/ recognisable information and add 'et al' after this section in the file name.
+It is listed to the left of your entry name under 'My entries' (in Award Force). - If your Project or Practice names are particularly long, please abbreviate them to the most important/recognisable information and add 'et al' after this section in the file name.
 This will prevent the file name from becoming excessively long.